budak07/Design-and-Implementation-of-Thumb2-Processor/README.md

 The functionality of the Fibonacci program was visually verified by displaying the output on the FPGA's onboard LEDs.

-## 🛠️ Getting Started

-To run this project, you will need:
-* **Xilinx Vivado 2024.2** or a compatible version.
-* (Optional) A **Nexys 4 DDR** FPGA board for hardware implementation.

-1. Clone the repository.
-2. Open the project in Xilinx Vivado.
-3. Run the behavioral simulation to observe the test programs executing.
-4. To implement on hardware, run synthesis and implementation, then generate the bitstream and program the FPGA.

 ## 👥 Project Team